 Several hot chocolates and tasty paninis later, we headed back to explore our hotel room.
 Greeting us was the most magnificent view of the setting sun, framed like a painting by our balcony window.

 Our stay included half-board accommodation.
 After meeting up with the rest of the family, we headed to Paradiso’s restaurant, where a buffet dinner was served an hour earlier than usual (6pm Italian time).
 This was so the youngsters could have an early night after the journey, and wake up fresh for the piste.
-Passo Tonale is exceptionally snow-sure.
+Compared with some Italian ski resorts, Passo Tonale is exceptionally snow-sure.
 Sixty cm of snow had fallen the week before, and at least eighty cm more fell while we were there.
 But just in case, the latest snow-making technology was there to give nature a helping hand.
 There was no need for it while we were there, though.

 Crystal Ski kids’ club